Caring for an Aging Adult with Dementia: Where to Begin?

 • Keep sharp objects and other dangerous items out of reach

-If your senior loved one has been diagnosed with a serious condition and needs help with tasks like meal prep, transportation, bathing, and grooming, reach out to Assisting Hands Home Care, a leading provider service of home care Northern Kentucky, KY, families may trust.
+If your senior loved one has been diagnosed with a serious condition and needs help with tasks like meal prep, transportation, bathing, and grooming, reach out to Assisting Hands Home Care, a leading provider service of home care Northern Kentucky, families may trust.
 We also offer comprehensive care for seniors with dementia, Alzheimer’s, and Parkinson’s.

 Hire a Professional In-Home Caregiver